 Gray, blue, scratched - Westerwald stoneware from the Nassau Antiquities Collection

-Until March 1, 2026, the city museum is presenting the special exhibition "Grau, Blau, Geritzt" with Westerwald stoneware from the Nassau Antiquities Collection.
+Until March 1, 2026, the city museum presented the special exhibition "Grau, Blau, Geritzt" with Westerwald stoneware from the Nassau Antiquities Collection.

-Grey-blue sheen, incised patterns, solid shapes: Westerwald stoneware was once a global export hit - beautiful, useful or curious.
-The exhibition at sam - Stadtmuseum am Markt brings hidden objects from the depot to light and shows how clay became culture.
+Gray-blue sheen, engraved patterns, solid shapes: Westerwald stoneware was once a global export hit—beautiful, useful, or curious.
+The exhibition at sam—Stadtmuseum am Markt brought hidden objects from the depot to light and showed how clay becomes culture.

-The so-called "Kannenbäckerland" in the Westerwald is one of the oldest production centers in Europe.
-Since the Middle Ages, craftsmen have been shaping jugs, jars, figurines and storage vessels here - many of them for everyday use, some as artistically designed individual pieces.
-In the region around Wiesbaden, stoneware shaped the economy, customs and the image of home.
+The so-called "Kannenbäckerland" (pottery region) in the Westerwald is one of the oldest production centers in Europe.
+Since the Middle Ages, craftsmen here have been shaping jugs, pots, figurines, and storage vessels – many of them for everyday use, some as artistically designed unique pieces.
+In the region around Wiesbaden, stoneware shaped the economy, customs, and the image of home.

-Some of its qualities made Westerwald stoneware unique for a long time: high breaking strength, dimensionally stable cooling - perfect conditions for mineral water bottles and lard pots, as they are still known today.
+Some of its qualities made Westerwald stoneware unique for a long time: high break resistance, dimensionally stable cooling – perfect conditions for mineral water bottles and lard pots, as they are still known today.

-Historical stoneware meets poetic imagery: in the exhibition, the pieces enter into a dialogue with photographs by Eckart Bartnik, who shows the region's clay pits as colorful, almost surreal-looking landscapes.
+Historical stoneware met poetic imagery: in the exhibition, the pieces entered into dialogue with photographs by Eckart Bartnik, who depicted the region's clay pits as colorful, almost surreal landscapes.

-A varied accompanying program invites visitors to rediscover the material, history and creative power.
+A varied accompanying program invited visitors to rediscover the material, history, and creative power.

 Admission to the special exhibition and accompanying brochure

-Admission to the special exhibition is six euros and four euros concessions.
+Admission to the special exhibition was six euros, or four euros with a discount.

 Documents